Explore ways to tackle the 5 Deadly Mistakes in Requirements Management (with Examples):

 However, years of experience have shown that companies still struggle not only with writing but also with managing requirements and integrating them into their product development process.

 Requirements Management Mistakes and Ways to Overcome Them

-Enlisted below are the 5 deadly mistakes that we have observed within the area of requirements management and requirement engineering.
+Enlisted below are the 5 deadly mistakes that we have observed within the area of requirement management and requirement engineering.

 #1) Elicitation – Lack of Proper Communication

 Over the years we have seen the struggle with the requirements starting right at the beginning of the projects.
 There are many reasons through which things can get off to a rocky start, not the least of which is lack of communication and understanding between stakeholders.

 I was once involved with an organization that had overhauled their internal product development process to address the discontinuities between what the sales and marketing teams were requesting and what they felt on the what the engineering teams were delivering.

 The first project they kicked off with the new process resulted in almost the exact same issue as before the organizational process development was overhauled.
 This was just because they did not address the root problem first: Communication lapse.